I need help planning a funeral. Where do I begin?

 Cake has also created a checklist to guide you through each step of the process.

 We have numerous articles on our website, including Trans Death Rights Are Human Rights in which questions about dying queer are answered by experts like lawyers, death professionals and cemetery workers.
-In addition to this you can also read Dying Trans: Preserving Identity in Death,and “What is it like to die queer in 2018?”
+Or, this recent article in which Transgender people share their death plans and why this can be an empowering final statement of rebellion.
+In addition to these you can also read Dying Trans: Preserving Identity in Death, and “What is it like to die queer in 2018?”

-Things are a little different, but the basic tenets of planning – preparing your documents ahead of time, appointing people you trust to carry out your wishes, and being explicit in your death care desires are just as important.
+Things are a little different, but the basics of planning—preparing your documents ahead of time, appointing people you trust to carry out your wishes, and being explicit in your death care desires are just as important.

-While the next of kin will not have any legal rights – if you want them to have legal rights you need to grant them Lasting Power of Attorney – they will be the person who interacts with the funeral director and arranges your funeral.
+While the next of kin will not have any legal rights—if you want them to have legal rights you need to grant them what’s called Lasting Power of Attorney—they will be the person who interacts with the funeral director and arranges your funeral.
 So it’s important to make sure your medical records are up-to-date with the person you want to be recognized as your next of kin.

 To get you started, here is the Queer Funeral Guide by London funeral arranger, Ash Hayhurst.